Frequently asked questions

 You can transfer your system to the new homeowner*, in the same way that you transfer a utility contract.

 In countries where solar subscriptions have taken off (such as the US and Germany), passing on the contract has proven to be very popular.
-For example, Sunrun, the US solar subscription provider, sees 98% of their customers who move home during their subscription successfully transfer their contract to the new homebuyer.
+For example, when customers move home, the US solar subscription provider Sunrun, sees a 98.5% success rate when transferring their contract to the new homebuyer.

 *Subject to acceptance.
 The new homeowner will need to pass the same eligibility requirements as any new Sunsave Plus customer.